 The story is simply one of the best stories I've seen and it's not an exaggeration.
 It's simple yet it really draws you in that you can't stop reading once you've read it.
 The main focus of the story is, of course, the love story of the MC and the main heroine, as well as the MC's character development.
 The setting is in Taisho Era Japan, around few years after the World War I. If you're not really familiar with the japanese history, there are explanations along the way so you'll be familiarized about the culture and laws during that time.

 The art is good.
 I can't say anything bad about it.
 The environment, the scenes, and the characters are well drawn.
 I admit that the reason why I decided to read this one is because the main heroine at the cover was cute.

 Almost all of the characters are likeable.
 At first you would kinda hate Tamahiko, the main protagonist, because of his gloomy and pessimistic character but as the story progresses, you would understand as to why he's like that and eventually you would come to like him because of his great character development.
 As for Yuzu, the main heroine, I can say that she's the most likeable character here.
 I can also say that she's the shining star of this manga.
 Very cute, cheerful and full of positivity.
 She's also the reason for the character developments of Tamahiko and the other people around them.
 For the other characters, as I said, almost all of them are likeable.
-The people around the main characters are good person.
-The only characters here that would make your blood boil would be Tamahiko's family.

 Overall, I really enjoyed it.
 As a fan of romance genre, this one is an instant favorite.
 I would definitely recommend it for people who loves simple romantic stories.
-Though sometimes it may caught you off guard with the sudden drama and feels, don't worry cause we all know that there's always a rainbow after a rain.
+Though sometimes it may caught you off guard with the sudden drama and feels, don't worry cause we all know that there's always a rainbow after the rain.

 Now, before I end this review, here are the scores I gave for this manga.